monta-20/EcomerceLaravel/Documentation/READme_III.txt

        - Print all commands in admin
 32. Admin search filtre(1)
-       - search product in admin just by name of product
+       - search product in admin just by name of product 33.Admin search filtre(2)
+       - search product in admin by quantity of product